Keywords: No-Regret Learning, Inverse Game Theory, Revealed Preference, Steering

 We show that the principal can, using a number of rounds polynomial in the size of the game, learn the utility functions of all agents to any desired precision $\varepsilon > 0$, for *any* no-regret learning algorithms of the agents.

-Our main technique is to formulate a zero-sum game between the principal and the agents, where the principal's strategy space is the set of all payment functions.
+Our main technique is to formulate a zero-sum game between the principal and the agents, where the principal chooses strategies among the set of all payment functions to minimize the agent's payoff.

-Finally, we discuss implications for the problem of *steering* agents to a desired equilibrium: in particular, we introduce, using our utility-learning algorithm as a subroutine, the first algorithm for steering arbitrary no-regret learning agents without prior knowledge of their utilities.
+Finally, we discuss implications for the problem of *steering* agents.
+We introduce, using our utility-learning algorithm as a subroutine, the first algorithm for steering arbitrary no-regret learning agents to a desired equilibrium without prior knowledge of their utility functions.

 Primary Area: learning theory